Simple’s calorie calculator — for your weight loss journey

 To calculate how many calories you need to eat, simply enter your information into our calorie calculator above!

-While 1200 calories a day might be good for weight loss results initially, we wouldn’t recommend staying there for long periods.
+While 1,200 calories a day might initially be good for weight loss results, we wouldn’t recommend staying there for long periods.

-Your daily maintenance calories are likely higher than 1,200, so eating so little over the longer term could leave you short on energy and nutrients, and make your appetite hard to manage.
+Your daily maintenance calories are likely higher than 1,200, so eating so little over the long term could leave you short on energy and nutrients and make your appetite hard to manage.
 See what the calculator says could work for you.

 The Dietary Guidelines for Americans recommend around 1,600 to 2,000 calories for women to maintain a healthy weight.
 A number within that range would likely fit well for weight loss, as most people eat more than this each day, but remember to consider your own unique needs.

-You can lose weight by eating 1,200 calories per day and without exercise.
+You can lose weight by eating 1,200 calories per day without exercise.
 But we wouldn’t recommend it.
-If you’re wondering, “how many calories do I really need to lose weight?”, try our calculator and see what number actually makes sense for you
+If you’re wondering, “How many calories do I really need to lose weight?” try our calculator and see what number actually makes sense for you.

-If you eat under 1,200 calories each day, what likely happens is this:
+If you eat under 1,200 calories each day, what likely happens includes the follwoing: